cbcrg/tcoffee/docs/tcoffee_manual.rst

   Command 3: Syntax for EXTERNAL methods
   $: em@<method>@<aln_mode:pairwises_pairwise|multiple>

-Customizing an EXTERNAL method
+Customizing an external method
 ------------------------------
-T-Coffee can run EXTERNAL method using a ``tc_method`` file that can be used in place of an established method.
+T-Coffee can run external method using a ``tc_method`` file that can be used in place of an established method.
 Two such files are incorporated in T-Coffee (``clustalw_method.tc_method`` and ``generic_method.tc_method``).
 You can dump them and customize them according to your needs.
 The first file is a very straightforward example on how to run Clustalw via T-Coffee with a set of parameters you may be interested in.
 Note that **ALN_MODE** instructs T_Coffee to run ClustalW on every pair of sequences.
 The second file is detailed in the next section.

 ::